-Mmmm, delish!
+Mmmm, delicious!
 Julia Child’s Quiche Au Roquefort inspires the flavors of this easy crustless quiche recipe.
-I’ve skipped the crust in this version and added asparagus (one of my favorite spring vegetables) and some chopped ham.
+We’ve skipped the crust in this version and added asparagus (one of our favorite spring vegetables) and some chopped ham.

 Brighten up your Blue Monday meal!

-Okay, okay, it’s not the typical “blue food” that would come to most people’s minds when thinking about foods to beat the Blue Monday meal blues.
-This quiche is, however, a great crustless quiche recipe for adding some spring flavor and a bit of sun-shiny yellow on your plate to brighten up your Blue Monday meal!
+Okay, it’s not the typical “blue food” that would come to most people’s minds when thinking about foods to beat the Blue Monday meal blues.
+This quiche is, however, a fantastic crustless quiche recipe for adding some spring flavor and a bit of sun-shiny yellow to your plate to brighten up your Blue Monday meal!

 Picture the recipe step-by-step...